-NCAA men’s and women’s Final Fours get new twitter handles, logos
+NCAA men’s and women’s Final Fours get new Twitter handles, logos

 “Following that brand review and the completion of the external gender equity review, the NCAA is proactively updating all championships branding to be more gender inclusive, including the changes you see reflected in the Final Four logos and the expanded use of ‘March Madness’ to women’s basketball,” Durham explained in an email.
 “We look forward to continuing to grow and build on our initial steps across all sports.”

-The NCAA commissioned the gender-equity review from the law firm Kaplan Hecker & Fink LLP last spring.
-It confirmed stark inequities in promotional spending, meals, coronavirus testing and staffing, as well.
-And it culminated in a blistering 114-page report issued in August that concluded the NCAA defaulted on its commitment to gender-equity by prioritizing its lucrative Division I men’s basketball tournament above all else.
+The NCAA commissioned the gender-equity review with law firm Kaplan Hecker & Fink last spring.
+It confirmed stark inequities in promotional spending, meals, coronavirus testing and staffing as well.
+And it culminated in a blistering 114-page report issued in August that concluded the NCAA defaulted on its commitment to gender equity by prioritizing its lucrative Division I men’s basketball tournament above all else.

 The report castigated the NCAA for its treatment of the women’s event, which it concluded had stymied commercial growth of the tournament.
 And it recommended steps to narrow the gap — among them, staging the men’s and women’s Final Fours at the same location.

-The NCAA has been chipping away at the report’s to-do list since last fall, starting with the relatively low-hanging fruit of branding.
+The NCAA has been chipping away at the report’s to-do list since the fall, starting with the relatively low-hanging fruit of branding.

-The NCAA took a more significant step in November by expanding the women’s championships bracket from 64 to 68 teams, starting with the 2022 event, bringing opportunities for female basketball players in line with those of male.
+The NCAA took a more significant step in November by expanding the women’s tournament bracket from 64 to 68 teams starting with the 2022 event, bringing opportunities for women’s basketball players in line with those of the men’s.

 Still to be addressed is the thornier question of whether the men’s and women’s Final Fours should be held at the same site.
-The Kaplan report said that doing so would allow for better cross-promotion of the men’s and women’s game and make it easier for corporate sponsors to back both tournaments.
+The Kaplan report said doing so would allow for better cross-promotion of the men’s and women’s games and make it easier for corporate sponsors to back both tournaments.

 Responding to the Kaplan report’s recommendations on broadcasting contracts is likely to be equally complex.
 It concluded that financial inequity is built into existing multiyear broadcast deals, with the women’s tournament undervalued, hindering its ability to generate revenue from sponsors.

-Nonetheless, the NCAA can’t afford to slow-walk its efforts to address gender-inequity in its champions.
+Nonetheless, the NCAA can’t afford to slow-walk its efforts to address gender inequity in its championships.
 Doing so would risk legal action and potential federal intervention.
 In the wake of the Kaplan report, the law firm recommended the NCAA submit annual updates on its progress.